 Field-hunting tip

-Look in manganiferous silicate rock country — that is the host setting where iwateite typically forms.
+Look in manganiferous silicate rock country, the host setting where iwateite typically forms.
 If you start seeing aegirine, rhodochrosite, quartz in float, you are in the right ground.
 Field specimens usually show a granular habit, so train your eye for that shape before scanning the outcrop.